imchillin/Anamnesis/CONTRIBUTING.md

 - Knowledge of C#
 - Visual Studio 2019 or newer with .NET Desktop Development workload

-It is recommended that you use [Github Desktop](https://desktop.github.com/) to facilitate smooth pull requests.
+It is recommended that you use [Github Desktop](https://desktop.github.com/) or similar to facilitate smooth pull requests.

-Once you have forked the repo and pulled the source code:
+Once you have forked the repo and pulled the source code, simply open `Anamnesis.sln` as a solution in Visual Studio
-1. Run `UpdateSubmodules.bat`
-2. Open `Anamnesis.sln` as a solution in Visual Studio

 #### Submitting a pull request
 A template has been provided for submitting pull requests.
 It would be greatly appreciated if you complete this template.